adam-p/yesterday-i-learned/haskell.md

 * `(sqrt 2)`, `sqrt 2`, and `sqrt(2)` all produce the same result.
 "Even though parentheses are not always needed, sometimes it is better to leave them in anyway; other people will probably have to read your code"
 * There seems to be no limit to the size of a number (try `2^5000`), but there is a limit to the number of decimal points (try `1/that number`)
 * The 3-item term for tuple is *triple*.
-* Tuples look the same as ones in Python.
 * `head` and `tail` is Haskell's way of saying `first` and `rest` in Scheme.
 * Concatenation. `"Hello " ++ "World"` == `"Hello World"`
 * `show()` turns anything into Strings.